Peggy Cripps: Engagement

 As a result of her experiences in Jamaica, Russia, Iran, China, Burma and India, and her family's friendship with people such as the Nehrus, Peggy, who was now in her mid-twenties, knew many people from many countries and also knew much more about life outside England, indeed outside Europe, than most of her contemporaries.
-This experience, along with her deep Christian commitments, led her to work for co-operation among peoples; and in the late 1940s she started to work for an organization called Racial Unity, which had been started by Miss Mary Attlee, sister of the Prime Minister, as well as becoming active in the Youth Department of the World Council of Churches (WCC).
+This experience, along with her deep Christian commitments, led her to work for co-operation among peoples; so in the early 1950s she started to work for an organization called Racial Unity, which had been started by Miss Mary Attlee, sister of the Prime Minister, in 1951, as well as becoming active in the Youth Department of the World Council of Churches (WCC).
 It was through her work for Racial Unity, of which she was secretary in 1952, that she first met Joseph Emmanuel Appiah, who was President of the West African Students' Union.
 Their friendship grew fast and in January 1952, he proposed and she accepted.

 At the time, however, Stafford Cripps was extremely ill.
 In May 1951 he had been taken to the Maximilian Bircher-Benner clinic in Zurich (where Peggy had recovered many years before) and was eventually thought well enough to return home to the family home at Frith Hill.
 But in early January 1952 he was flown back to Zurich, where he died nearly four months later.
 As a result of this illness, Isobel decided that it would be best if the engagement should be kept secret.
 Then, once he died, custom required that the engagement not be announced for another year.
 In the meanwhile, Peggy's mother suggested that she should visit the Gold Coast on her own, travelling out by steamship to see the country of her intended husband.

 Ghana

-Much to her surprise, Joe was already at home in Kumasi when she arrived, having flown back urgently on the death of his granduncle, Yaw Antony, whom he was to succeed as head of his branch of the nobility of the Ashanti people.
+Much to her surprise, Joe was already at home in Kumasi when she arrived, having flown back urgently on the death of his granduncle, Yaw Anthony, whom he was to succeed as head of his branch of the nobility of the Ashanti people.
 She travelled to Kumasi on Christmas Eve 1952, where she was reunited with her fiancé, and met his family, for the first time, with him, on Christmas Day.
 On New Year's Eve she attended the Watch Night Service at the Wesley Methodist Church in Kumasi, worshiping for the first time in the church which was to celebrate her funeral more than fifty years later.
 She also visited the campus of what was to be Kwame Nkrumah University of Science and Technology, then a one-year-old teacher's training college, for the first time; a campus where she was to send her children to primary school and where, at the age of 84, in the last year of her life, she received an honorary degree of Doctor of Letters, to her great delight.